Why we all must remember Fred T. KorematsuFebruary 2, 2011 11:32 AM

 Last weekend's event featured a screening of the award-winning documentary, Of Civil Wrongs and Rights: The Fred Korematsu Story.
 In the film, Korematsu explained how he was on a date with a Caucasian woman at the time of the Pearl Harbor bombing.
 He saw himself as an American and didn't think his country would do anything to him just because of the war.
 But soon after, he saw how the world changed its view of anything remotely Japanese, and how his government now regarded him as being the same race as the enemy.

 Korematsu defied the internment order for awhile, even underwent plastic surgery to see if that would allow him to look more Caucasian.
 It didn't.
 His ultimate arrest was fodder for a sensationalistic mainstream media, which at the time spiked its copy liberally with the slur "Jap" to describe both Asians and Americans.
-It was the news coverage of Korematsu's jailing that caught the eye of the Northern California ACLU's executive director Edward Besig, who decided to make Korematsu the test for the constitutionality of the internment.
+It was the news coverage of Korematsu's jailing that caught the eye of the Northern California ACLU's executive director Ernest Besig, who decided to make Korematsu the test for the constitutionality of the internment.

 The case went all the way to the Supreme Court, with the government arguing against the 14th Amendment and justifying the internment of Japanese Americans as a "military necessity."
 Critics have said the Court seemed unwilling to go against the government and President Roosevelt, which might explain why civil rights stalwarts like William O. Douglas and Hugo Black were part of a 6-3 majority against Korematsu.